ilyafyodorov/frontend-nanodegree-mobile-portfolio/README.md

 ###Getting rid of Jank

+1. Move phase calculaton out of the loop to avoid jank from scrolling
+2. Debounce drawing on scrolling
-2. Calculation of new pizza size after slider position change was taken out of the loop
+3. Calculation of new pizza size after slider position change was taken out of the loop